martinak1/LinStall/README.md

 Deliverables:

   (9/11) - Create a valid, mobile friendly, and responsive website.
-It must feature three products to sell and must pass the
+It must feature three products to sell, must pass the
-           W3c HTML & CSS validators and the Google mobile friendly test.
+           W3c HTML & CSS validators, and the Google mobile friendly test.